atomjack/simple-lastfm/README.md

 Once you have your API key and API secret, you'll need to generate a session key, after which you can then start to scrobble:

+Note:Currently, due to the use of http-get, which doesn't return the HTTP body when the HTTP Return Code is not 200, errors aren't returned.
+I'm hoping this will be fixed (in http-get) soon.

 ```js
 var Lastfm = require('./simple-lastfm/');